mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 4. Click **Save** and then **Ok**

-5. Continue in the System Properties window, scroll up and select **Horizon** on the left side select, scroll down and modify the followin parameter:
+5. Continue in the System Properties window, scroll up and select **Horizon** on the left side select, scroll down and modify the following parameter:
     - **ui.enabled=true**